tmsinch/conversations_api/messenger/setup_fb_messenger.md

 ### Generate your Messenger API Token
 To generate your Messenger API Token we'll need to add the new FB Page you created to the Messenger product settings.
-Under Within your Dashboard under Products > Messenger > Settings page scroll down to **Access Tokens** and this type choose to **"Add or Remove Pages"**.
+Within your FB Developer Dashboard under Products > Messenger > Settings, scroll down to **Access Tokens** and choose **"Add or Remove Pages"**.

 <p align="center">
 <img src="./img/fb_add_remove_page.png" width="40%">